MarkYocumII/ETL_project/README.md

 #### Tools: Jupyter Notebooks, Python, APIs, Splinter, ChromeDriver

 The FHWA .csv files were downloaded through a loop in python.
 Each file was extracted from the website and fed into a pandas dataframe where it could be formatted.
 Information not pertaining to a state was dropped as well as any columns that were null.
+[Jupyter Notebook](https://github.com/MarkYocumII/ETL_project/blob/master/State_vmt.ipynb)

 AAA information was web-scraped by state.
 The abbreviations were collected by web-scraping the website stated above.
 After a list of state names was collected, it was looped and appended to the url by state to see the gas prices for each state